 Police State: Panem is one.
 District 13 is less cruel but even more restrictive.
 Justified in their case, as everyone has to do exactly what they're told for the relatively small population to keep 13 going.

-Portmanteau: "Muttation" is a generic in-universe term for a genetically engineered creature, probably derived from "mutt" and "mutation".
+Portmanteau: Several.
+"Muttation" is a generic in-universe term for a genetically engineered creature, probably derived from "mutt" and "mutation".
 Lots of things count, like those wolves at the end of the first book, or Jabberjays and Tracker Jackers.
 Many more exotic variants are introduced in the third book when they're storming the Capitol.
 For some reason, Peeta and Katniss also take to using the term "mutt" to refer to the mentally damaged Peeta after his brainwashing, and the physically damaged Katniss after her burning.
 Poisonous berries called "nightlock" (nightshade, hemlock).
-Mockingjay features political ads called "Propo", as in "propaganda points", and a "Communicuff", which is exactly what it sounds like.
+Mockingjay features political ads called "Propo", as in "propaganda spots", and a "Communicuff", which is exactly what it sounds like.

 "Mockingjay", for that matter.
 Just like real life examples, this one shows a combination of two different species — mockingjays are the offspring of mockingbirds and muttations called jabberjays.

 The Power of Love: Haymitch tells Katniss to use this as her reason for why she tried to Take a Third Optionby taking the berries with Peeta in order to have them both die and have no winner at all.
 The audiences seem to lap it up when both of them then say they couldn't bear the thought of living without the other.